Most OpsGenie alternatives lists are out of date.

 The Market Shifted

 Most OpsGenie comparison articles are out of date.
-Three tools that used to appear on every list changed status in the past year: FireHydrant was acquired by Freshworks (December 2025), Squadcast was acquired by SolarWinds (March 2025), and open-source Grafana OnCall entered maintenance mode and gets archived March 24, 2026.
-If those were on your shortlist, factor in the ownership changes.
+Three tools that used to appear on every list changed status: FireHydrant is now a Freshworks company after Freshworks' December 2025 acquisition announcement, SolarWinds acquired Squadcast in March 2025, and open-source Grafana OnCall entered maintenance mode before being archived on March 24, 2026.
+If those were on your shortlist, factor in the ownership and support changes.
 We cover them in detail later in this article.
-The rest of this guide focuses on what's actively shipping and independent.
+The rest of this guide focuses on what's actively shipping and easier to evaluate.

 Staying on Atlassian